Sampling Trade-Offs in Duty-Cycled Systems for Air Quality Low-Cost Sensors: Sensor Data Gathering Pipeline

-To obtain the value at instant T$_{sen}$ the microcontroller wakes up the sensor board and takes N$_s$ consecutive samples.
-In this case, the duty cycle is N$_s$T$_s$ over T$_{sen}$.
-However, there are air pollution sensors, for example, the ones used in this article that have a response time of T$_{r}$, so it is necessary to wait T$_{r}$ before collecting valid measurements.
-Indeed, this response time may vary from one sensing technology to another, in fact, it can be seen as a user-defined parameter to specify the amount of time to wait before collecting a measure in order to prevent the collection of incorrect measurements.
-Summarizing, the microcontroller wakes up the sensor board, waits for a time T$_{r}$ and then takes N$_s$ consecutive samples to build the value T$_{sen}$ and turns off the sensor board.
+To obtain the value at instant $\mathrm{T_{sen}}$ the microcontroller wakes up the sensor board and takes $\mathrm{N_{s}}$ consecutive samples (Figure~\ref{fig:sampling_scheme}).
+In this case, the duty cycle is $(\mathrm{N_{s}}\mathrm{T_{s}})/\mathrm{T_{sen}}$.
+However, there are air pollution sensors, for example, the ones used in this article that have a response time of $\mathrm{T_{r}}$, so it is necessary to wait for $\mathrm{T_{r}}$ before collecting valid measurements.
+Indeed, this response time may vary from one sensing technology to another, and it can be seen as a user-defined parameter to specify the amount of time to wait before collecting a measure to prevent the collection of incorrect measurements.
+Summarizing, the microcontroller wakes up the sensor board, waits for a time $\mathrm{T_{r}}$ and then takes $\mathrm{N_{s}}$ consecutive samples to build the value $\mathrm{T_{sen}}$ and turns off the sensor board.
 In this general case, the duty cycle DC is given by:

-The number of samples N$_s$ that make up the value generated by T$_{sen}$ impacts the duty cycle of the sensing subsystem and the quality of the data estimated by the machine learning algorithm.
-The adjustment of the value of T$_{sen}$ has an impact on the number of packets to transmit, on the duty cycle of the sensor subsystem, and on the quality of the value estimated by the machine learning algorithm.
-Table \ref{tab:sampling_params} summarizes the different sampling parameters used throughout the paper.
+The number of samples $\mathrm{N_{s}}$ that make up the value generated by $\mathrm{T_{sen}}$ impacts the duty cycle of the sensing subsystem and the quality of the data estimated by the machine learning algorithm.
+The adjustment of the value of $\mathrm{T_{sen}}$ has an impact on the number of packets to transmit, on the duty cycle of the sensor subsystem, and on the quality of the value estimated by the machine learning algorithm.
+Table~\ref{tab:sampling_params} summarizes the different sampling parameters used throughout the paper.

-\subsubsection{\textbf{Filtering}}

-Once N$_s$ sensor samples have been collected each sensing node's sampling period T$_{sen}$, these must be filtered in order to remove outliers and smooth the data.
-One of the most common techniques for removing outliers in sensory data is the use of the z-score \cite{han2021calibrations}.
-Assuming that the collected measures follow a Gaussian distribution the z-score is computed as:
+\subsubsection{Filtering}